wolfgangs-code/AfterCoffee/docs/plugins/hooks.md

 # Plugin Hooks
+**Plugin Hooks** are a vital part of AfterCoffee's plugin system, giving them most, if not all of the functionality plugins need.
+Hooks are used as to organize and specialize what each plugin is capable of, so they may easily perform a variety of actions.
+They are meant to allow as much flexibility as possible.

 ### addFooter
 **addFooter** is called after the main text is called, below the page right before the end of the `</body>` tag.